 unnamed.jpg

-She has been the founder and organizer of houseguest gallery since 2018, and has had fiction and arts criticism published nationally.
-She is currently an Assistant Professor of Painting at the University of Louisville’s Hite Institute of Art & Design.
-She recently received her Master of Arts in Digital Studies in Language, Culture, and History at the University of Chicago.
-Her thesis research assessed how Google Vision API and other related APIs would impact the fate of climate reporting due to current labeling production design.
+She received her Master of Arts in Digital Studies in Language, Culture, and History at the University of Chicago in 2022.
+Her thesis research assessed how Google’s Vision API and other related vision models would impact the fate of climate reporting due to current labeling production design.
 She is currently working on expanding this data set and expanding the research into a book with coauthor Joseph Solis.

 She received her MFA from the University of Louisville with Honors in 2021.